-\ These courses or their equivalents are required only of direct entry students.
-The credits for these courses are undergraduate level credits and are not included in the number required for the Advanced Certificate or Master's degree.
+^{} These courses or their equivalents are required only of direct entry students.
+The credits for these courses are undergraduate level credits and are not included in the number required for the Advanced Certificate or Master's degree

-\\ Either Health Care Policy and Community Assessment, NRMW 5403, or International Women's Health Care Policy, NRMW satisfies the requirements for the MS degree in midwifery.
+$[\]ast\ast$ Either NRMW 5403 Health Care Policy and Community Assessment, , or NRMW 5302 International Women's Health Care

-&lt;sup>‡ Courses in the MS in midwifery Completion program.
+[‡] Courses in the MS in midwifery Completion program.